 We wonder… is Hugh ‘huge’?

 We don’t know how these Hollywood people do it, but they’ve managed to up the hotness ranking of the mutant Mystique in the new X-Men movie.
 Jennifer Lawrence is sexier than ever as the blue shapeshifter for X-Men: Days of Future Past.
-Read the rest of this entry »
+[Read more…] about Jennifer Lawrence Leaves Little To The Imagination As Mystique

 Movie-wise, there’s possibly something for everyone this week, with a couple of big flicks, at least in hype if not in quality.
 IMDB lists four new releases, and you can get more details from their profile pages, which I’ve linked to from each movie’s title.